 - Differential Fluid: in rear wheel drive vehicles, keeps the gears lubricated and moving freely.

 - Windshield Washer Fluid: helps keep your front & rear windows clean.

 Filters on Your Vehicle

-It is extremely important to the life of your vehicle, and the comfort of the passengers, that you maintain clean and efficient filters to trap contaminants that may cause problems with your important vehicle systems.
+It is extremely important to the life of your vehicle, and the comfort of the passengers, that you maintain clean and efficient filters to trap contaminants.
+If not, problems with your important vehicle systems can occur.
 Regularly replacing filters will maximize your vehicle investment.